 Yes, it’s cold outside.
-But while the vines at Orange County’s wineries have gone dormant for the winter, the tasting rooms are warm, cozy and dressed up for the holidays, making this a wonderful time for a wine excursion.
+But while the vines at Orange County’s wineries have gone dormant for the winter, the tasting rooms are warm and cozy, making this a wonderful time for a wine excursion.

 What is a Winter Wine?

 In general, winter wines tend to be more complex, full-bodied reds that pair well with heartier dishes.
 And, of course, sparkling wines add merriment to any holiday celebration.
 That said, life is too short to drink wine you don’t like, so visit these Orange County wineries and do a tasting before buying a bottle to enjoy by the fire:

 Honah Lee’s quaint tasting room shares space with BerryWood Crafters, so you can pick up baked goods, sauces and even jewelry with the wine.
 Honah Lee bottles their own wine along with that of various other vineyards.